CatalinaSorina/npm/arrays-and-objects/README.md

 3. keys: Returns the keys of an object.
 4. values: Return the values of an object.
 5. sort: Sort an array or an object.
 Arrays of numbers are sorted ascending.
 Arrays of strings are sorted alphabetically.
 Object are sorted by keys.
 6. check: A function with 2 parameters that checks if in a container(first prop that can be array or object) exist a value or a key(in addition to object).
 Also, it has a deep check if the property(second parameter) is an array or an object.
+7. checkIfEmpty: A function that checks if a container(array or object) is empty.
+8. checkAllBoolean: A function with 2 parameters that checks if in a container(first prop that can be array or object), values respect a conditionFunction(second param) or have booleans true.
+9. tableHeadBodyStructure: A function that create from a container(first prop that can be array or object) a table structure object with arrays HEAD and BODY.
+Also, it has keysOrderArrayIndex(second parameter) that is used for an array of objects container to choose the keys order.
 See more details in the next examples.

 ### isArray function with prop element
 ```javascript